• Skip to primary navigation

 The first method on our list to call a private number is to dial *69.
 This Last Call Return code is the North American Numbering Plan Administration’s universal vertical service code (VSC).
 Phone network providers created the Last Call Return service code following the FCC directive to allow private calling.

 The *69 callback service is free to use on most network providers.
-The *69 code will automatically call the last number that called your phone, whether the call was private or not. *69 works for landlines, while the #69 works on mobile phones.
+The *69 code will automatically call the last number that called your phone, whether the call was private or not. *69 works for landlines, while #69 works on mobile phones.
 In addition, your cell phone carrier may have a time limit for calling back a private number, which is usually 30 minutes from the last received call.

 While using this method will allow you to make contact with the private caller, you will not be able to get the actual phone number of the unknown caller.
 However, even if they don’t answer your call, you can still receive a voicemail that can provide some possibilities to trace their identity.